Sugar High

 /* styles.css — sugar-high token colors *//* Light (default) */:root { --sh-class: #8d85ff; --sh-identifier: #354150; --sh-sign: #8996a3; --sh-string: #00a99a; --sh-keyword: #f47067; --sh-comment: #a19595; --sh-jsxliterals: #bf7db6; --sh-entity: #6eafad; --sh-property: #4e8fdf;}/* Dark — e.g. <html data-theme="dark"> */:root[data-theme='dark'] { --sh-class: #7eb5ff; --sh-identifier: #d4d4d4; --sh-sign: #8b949e; --sh-string: #88bbb6; --sh-keyword: #ffada8; --sh-comment: #8b8b8b; --sh-jsxliterals: #d2a8ff; --sh-entity: #56d4dd; --sh-property: #79c0ff;}

 SCSS, Sass, and Less use the same CSS preset.
-Rust uses presets.rust.
+Rust uses presets.rust, and C-like languages use presets.c, presets.go, or presets.java.

 Usage with remark.js